cisco-open/ansible-collection-catalystwan/README.md

 via local Ansible Galaxy collection.

 Once finished, repository will be migrated to Cisco Open, and modules will be available via Ansible Galaxy.

 ---

-## Quick usage with example playbooks from .dev_dir

-All of the modules are currently developed and tested with help of .dev_dir playbooks.
-These playbooks offer initial config, onboarding and health checks.
-If you want to run example playbook, supply your variables in `.dev_dir/dev_vars.yml` and execute playbooks from `.dev_dir/` directory.

----